-A series of annual exercises already take place within the Port and this practice will continue.
-Harbour personnel also participate in oil company exercises and an oil pollution element is regularly included in the major exercises of the Marine Emergency Plan (SOLFIRE) which are held each year.
+An annual exercise already takes place within the Port and this practice will continue.
+Harbour personnel also participate in oil company exercises and an oil pollution element is regularly included in the major exercises of the Marine Emergency Plan which are held each year.